Sp2000/colplus-portal-components/README.md

 1. `catalogueKey` - the dataset key from the [Catalogue of Life clearinghouse](https://data.catalogue.life/)
 2. `pathToTree` - The local path to the tree browser page of your website (for links in the taxon classification to point towards).
+3. `pathToSearch` - The local path to the search page of your website (for links in the classification to point towards).
-3. `pathToDataset` - (Optional, only relevant for datasets compiled from other source datasets) The local path to the source dataset page of your website (for links in the taxon tree to point towards).
+4. `pathToDataset` - (Optional, only relevant for datasets compiled from other source datasets) The local path to the source dataset page of your website (for links in the taxon tree to point towards).
-4. `pathToTaxon=` - The local path to the taxon page of your website (the page where this component will placed).
+5. `pathToTaxon=` - The local path to the taxon page of your website (the page where this component will placed).
+6. `pageTitleTemplate` - A template for formatting the page title.
+It should be a string containg the variable `__taxon__` that will be replaced with the taxon name.

 ```
 <div id="taxon"></div> <!- Dom element for the taxon details to attach to -->